touhidulislam1999/Stopwatch-using-Javascript-CSS-HTML/README.md

 - **HTML**: Structuring the stopwatch layout and interactive buttons.
 - **CSS**: Designing the user interface with animations and responsiveness.
-- **JavaScript**: Implementing core stopwatch functionalities like time tracking, lap recording, and reset.
+- **JavaScript**: Implementing core stopwatch functionalities like time tracking, reset and lap recording.

 ---